tg222eu/SIEMsplunk/README.md

 We also want an API  that convert the IP address from the windows security logs to get long/lat location, which we then can add to a map and track where the attackers are from.
 This simply stores a seperate log which we can use later.
 The free version will let you log 1000 request per day.
 You need to register in https://ipgeolocation.io mainly to get an API key which you have to paste in a powershell scrip on your VM

 https://ipgeolocation.io

+<b>Creating a custom log<b>

+Go to Log analytics, click on law-honeypot1, select custom logs and add new custom logs.
+Here you need to upload a custom log.
+The custom log can be found in https://ipgeolocation.io

+In recoird delimiter, check that everything is okay

+In collection path enter the windows path that the logs that will be stored in the honeypot VM

+Details name the custom log example FAILED_RDP_WITH_GEO